Background pattern

 • For the treatment of head and neck cancer, docetaxel is administered in combination with cisplatin and 5-fluorouracil.

-2. What you need to know before starting to use Docetaxel Glenmark
+2. What you need to know before you use Docetaxel Glenmark

-• If you are allergic (hypersensitive) to docetaxel or any of the other components of this medication (listed in section 6).
+• if you are allergic (hypersensitive) to docetaxel or any of the other ingredients of this medicine (listed in section 6).

-Consult your doctor, pharmacist or nurse before starting to use docetaxel.
+Talk to your doctor, pharmacist or nurse before starting treatment with docetaxel.

-Before each treatment with docetaxel, a blood test will be performed to check that you have a sufficient number of blood cells and adequate liver function to receive this medication.
-If you have alterations in white blood cells, you may experience fever or associated infections.
+Before each treatment with docetaxel, you will have a blood test to check that you have a sufficient number of blood cells and adequate liver function to receive this medicine.
+If you have altered white blood cell counts, you may suffer from fever or associated infections.

-Inform your doctor, hospital pharmacist or nurse immediately if you have abdominal pain or tenderness, diarrhea, rectal bleeding, bloody stools or fever.
-These symptoms may be the first signs of severe gastrointestinal toxicity, which can be fatal.
+Immediately inform your doctor, hospital pharmacist or nurse if you experience abdominal pain or tenderness, diarrhea, rectal bleeding, blood in stools or fever.
+These symptoms could be the first signs of severe gastrointestinal toxicity, which can be fatal.
 Your doctor must address this immediately.

 Inform your doctor, hospital pharmacist or nurse if you have vision problems.
-If you have vision problems, particularly blurred vision, an immediate eye and vision examination must be performed.
+In case of vision problems, particularly blurred vision, an eye examination and vision test must be performed immediately.

 Inform your doctor, hospital pharmacist or nurse if you have heart problems.